-Only three companies construct NYC’s wooden water tanks: Rosenwach Tank Company, Isseks Brothers and American Pipe and Tank.
+Only three companies construct NYC’s wooden water tanks: Rosenwach Tank Company, Isseks Brothers, and American Pipe and Tank.
 All three are family-run, operating for at least three generations.
 The Rosenwach Tank Company, the best known of the group, first began on the Lower East Side in 1866 by barrel maker William Dalton, who later hired Polish immigrant Harris Rosenwach.
 After Dalton died, Rosenwach bought the company for $55 and, along with his family, expanded services over the decades to include historic building preservation, outdoor site furnishings, and new water technologies.
-Rosenwach boasts that they’re the only company that mills its own quality wood tanks in New York City.
+Rosenwach says it’s the only company that mills its own quality wood tanks in New York City.

-Isseks Brothers opened in 1890 and is now overseen by David Hochhauser, his brother, and sister.
-As Scott Hochhauser told the NY Times, there has been little changes to their water tank construction process over the past century.
+Isseks Brothers opened in 1890 and are now overseen by David Hochhauser, his brother, and sister.
+As Scott Hochhauser told the NY Times, there have been few changes to their water tank construction process over the past century.
 Despite this, a lot of people are curious about the tanks.
 “Some are interested in the history; a lot of artists like them, for the beauty; and there are people who are into the mechanics of them.
 But I don’t get too many people call up to say, ‘Hey, tell me about those steel tanks.’”

 According to their website, American Pipe and Tank is all about “sons apprenticing with their fathers,” proudly claiming their business as being generational.
 While the company has since expanded from its original services, the American Pipe & Tank Lining Co. remains the group’s oldest.
 They prepare, install and repair hot water tanks and fuel oil tanks in the New York City area.

 While the hand-made wooden barrels make us sentimental, they’re actually the most effective for the water tank’s job.
-Even the city’s most luxurious buildings, like 15 Central Park West for example, feature wooden tanks.
-Rosenwach uses Western cedar for their tanks, a cheap, light-weight material.
+Even the city’s most luxurious buildings, like 15 Central Park West, for example, have wooden tanks.
+Rosenwach uses Western cedar for their tanks, a cheap, lightweight material.